GoLabra/labra/README.md

 ---

-# Getting Started
+# Getting Started (Manual Installation)

+> **Prefer automated setup?** Use the [Quick Install](#quick-install) section above to get started with `labractl` in just a few commands.

-This guide will walk you through setting up a new LabraGo project from scratch.
+This guide will walk you through manually setting up a new LabraGo project from scratch.

 ## Step 1: Copy the App Template